thelfer/tfel/docs/web/IsotropicLinearHardeningPlasticity.md

 #### Update of the consistent tangent operator

-The consistent tangent operator can be correction using Equation @eq:isotropic_linear_harderning:consistent_tangent_operator:
+The consistent tangent operator can be corrected using Equation @eq:isotropic_linear_harderning:consistent_tangent_operator:

 ~~~~{.cxx}